Julius and Ethel Rosenberg: 2008 Morton Sobell's statements

 In September 2008, Morton Sobell was interviewed by The New York Times after the revelations from grand jury testimony.
 He admitted that he had given documents to the Soviet contact but said these had to do with defensive radar and weaponry.
 He confirmed that Julius Rosenberg was "in a conspiracy that delivered to the Soviets classified military and industrial information ... [on] the atomic bomb", and "[Julius] never told me about anything else that he was engaged in."

 In a New York Times article, Sobell was paraphrased as saying that he thought the hand-drawn diagrams and other atomic-bomb details acquired by Greenglass and passed to Julius were of "little value" to the Soviet Union and were used only to corroborate what they had learned "from other moles."
 He also said that he believed Ethel Rosenberg was aware of her husband's deeds but took no part in them.
 In a follow-up letter to The New York Times, one week after the first interview was published, Sobell denied that he knew anything about Julius Rosenberg's alleged atomic espionage activities, and that the only thing he knew for sure was what he himself did in association with Julius Rosenberg.

 2009 Vassiliev notebooks based on KGB archives

-In 2009, extensive notes collected from KGB archives were made public in a book published by Yale University Press: Spies: The Rise and Fall of the KGB in America, written by John Earl Haynes, Harvey Klehr, and Alexander Vassiliev; Vassiliev's notebooks included KGB comments concerning Julius and Ethel Rosenberg, and make clear that the KGB considered Julius Rosenberg an effective agent and Ethel a supporter of his work.
-According to Vassiliev, Julius and Ethel worked personally with KGB agents who were given the codenames Twain and Callistratus, and were also described as being the ones who recruited Greenglass and McNutt for the Manhattan Project spy mission.
+In 2009, extensive notes collected from KGB archives were made public in a book published by Yale University Press: Spies: The Rise and Fall of the KGB in America, written by John Earl Haynes, Harvey Klehr, and Alexander Vassiliev.
+Vassiliev's notebooks included KGB comments concerning Julius and Ethel Rosenberg, and make clear that the KGB considered Julius Rosenberg an effective agent and Ethel a supporter of his work.

+According to Vassiliev, Julius and Ethel worked personally with KGB agents who were given the codenames Twain and Callistratus, and were described as being the ones who recruited Greenglass and McNutt for the Manhattan Project spy mission.
 Although the public release of Vassiliev's notebooks did not occur until 2009, the notebooks had been originally intercepted during the Venona decryptions.